 Kaufmanniana tulip plants are native to Turkistan, where they grow wild.
 They were introduced to Europe in 1877.
-Today, Kaufman tulip flowers are available in nearly every color except true blue, including dazzling shades of rose, golden yellow, pink, violet, orange and red.
-Interiors of the blooms are
+Today, Kaufman tulip flowers are available in nearly every color except true blue, including dazzling shades of rose, golden yellow, pink, violet, orange, and red.
+Interiors of the blooms are multicolored.

-Like all spring bulbs, Kaufmanniana looks best when planted in groups of at least five or 10.
+Like all spring bulbs, Kaufmanniana looks best when planted in groups of at least five or ten.
 These early-blooming tulips are especially noticeable when planted in combination with other flowering bulbs.

 Water lily tulips are suitable for growing in USDA plant hardiness zones 3 through 7.
 In warmer climates, Kaufmanniana tulip plants can be grown as annuals.